Ten Second Review

 New Peugeot 308 With Motability - Design and Build

 This revised 308 features a sleeker bonnet that flows into a vertical grille that has a central Lion badge and the 'Peugeot' name sculpted into the upper trim.
 The revised elliptical headlights come with integrated daytime running light LEDs to produce a distinctive front light signature.

 Other design-led changes include a re-styled front bumper with three lower grille openings to ensure effective engine cooling, while the rear lamps show a smart three-claw light signature.
 Plusher variants all feature a large glass roof as standard.
-Otherwise, things are much as before, this car exhibiting a mature, confident look.
-It's not trying too hard.
-We like that.

 The interior retains the 'i-Cockpit' design that sees the driver looking the instruments over the top of the steering wheel.
 As before, there's also

 a 9.7-inch centre dash colour monitor incorporating 'Mirror Screen' technology which allows you to connect in your smartphone using the 'Android Auto'/'MirrorLink' or 'Apple CarPlay' systems.
 There's aso a faster-acting navigation system with voice control that connects into the TomTom real time traffic monitoring service.